mwarnes/MLEAProxy/README.md

 Application defaults
 ````

-In addition the path of the properties file can be passed using the System property "mleaproxy.properties", if this method is used it takes precedence over the method listed above
+In addition, the path of the properties file can be passed using the System property "mleaproxy.properties", if this method is used it takes precedence over the method listed above.
 ````
 java -Dmleaproxy.properties=/Users/mwarnes/my.props -jar mleaproxy.jar
 ````

 ### Configuration

-The configuration is made up of 4 areas, Servers, Server Sets, Listeners and Processors.
+The configuration is made up of 4 areas, Servers, Server Sets, Listeners, and Processors.

 Servers define the back-end LDAP or Active Directory server that MLEAProxy will connect to.